exercism/abap/docs/CLONE.md

 - Package: `$exer`
 - Display Name: `Exercism - ABAP Track`

+Note: If the package names is too long, like `$exercism`, you will get an error trying to import the repository.
+Keep the name short as mentioned above.

 ![abapGit Online Repo](https://github.com/exercism/abap/blob/main/docs/clone_02.png?raw=true)

 4. Select "Create Online Repository".
 You should see a list of objects with the status "A":